 Complementary Rotational Crops

 An ideal rotation should be as diverse as possible including cereals, oilseeds, pulses, fall-seeded crops and forages.
 A diverse crop rotation, in addition to many other benefits, can help soil nutrient availability, because different crops have a different demand for and ability to remove particular nutrients.

 Growing legumes in the rotation provides both nitrogen and non-nitrogen benefits to subsequent crops.
 Properly inoculated/nodulated legumes fix 50 to 90 percent of their nitrogen requirement from the air.
-The remainder is obtained from the soil.
-However, nitrogen is also exuded from legume roots during the growing season and the legume residue decomposes and recycles the nutrients faster than non-legume residues, thus more nitrogen is usually available to the subsequent crop than if a non-legume had been grown.
+The remainder is obtained from the soil. in addition, nitrogen is also exuded from legume roots during the growing season and can be utilized by the companion crop if intercrops are grown.
+The legume residue decomposes and recycles the nutrients faster than non-legume residues, thus more nitrogen is usually available to the subsequent crop than if a non-legume had been grown.
 Furthermore, research has shown that the non-nitrogen benefits (such as disease suppression, tilth improvement, etc.) of growing legumes in the rotation may result in increased yields.

 The growth patterns of various crops should also be taken into account when planning complementary rotational cropping.
 Broadleaf crops such as pea, lentil, flax and polish canola generally extract moisture and nutrients from shallower depths than spring-seeded cereals.
 Fall rye and winter wheat root deeper, earlier in the growing season than spring cereals, using early spring moisture to their advantage.
 Winter cereals also have an advantage over spring cereals because they usually flower earlier, when soil moisture reserves are more plentiful.